 “I suppose it would have been better if I’d never been born at all.” – George Bailey, “It’s a Wonderful Life”

-Mable Brantley would go on to have a full life, to raise children during the Great Depression, to work outside the home before and during the War Effort and for decades after, and to help to raise her grandchildren, great grandchildren, and great, great grandchildren.
+Mable Brantley would go on to have a full life, to raise children during the Great Depression, to work outside the home before and during the War Effort and for decades after — and more importantly, to help to raise her grandchildren, great grandchildren, and great, great grandchildren.

-My mother adored her unusually open-minded, unprejudiced, and forward-thinking Southern Illinois grandmother, and my African American [step]dad befriended her right away.
+My mother adored her unusual – for her time and place – open-minded, unprejudiced, and forward-thinking Southern Illinois grandmother, and my Black [step]dad befriended her right away.
 He never once called her by her name, instead, he nicknamed her “Miss Beautiful” from the get.
 Throughout their special friendship, they teasingly planned to run away to Hong Kong together (they were both afraid to fly and neither had passports); they never failed to mention their travel plans at our regular Monday dinners.

-She kept her beautifully simple “up ‘do” dyed Clairol Black until her last year of life; I recall my mom gently “fixing” her hair for her a few times every week for years on end; she was self-proclaimed as “tender-headed” — in fact, I am pretty sure we still have her favorite comb.
+She kept her beautifully simple “up ‘do” dyed Clairol Black until her last year of life; I recall my mom gently “fixing” her hair for her a few times every week for years on end; she was self-proclaimed as “tender-headed” — we still have her favorite dye-stained comb .

 My great grandma and I made several trips to Murphysboro together over consecutive summers to see my grandma, Jennie Rose (her daughter) and my grandpa, who had relocated there when they tired of the city.
 The trips were a two-fer: my great grandma would visit with her remaining siblings, her brother, Elza, and her sister, Hattie and all her extended family and also visit the family plots in order to ritually lay flowers atop the graves for Memorial Day.